monostate/Dataset-Director/README.md

 - No cloud table uploads are performed
 - The API key format and endpoints differ from enterprise Kumo
 - RFM is optimized for smaller datasets and real-time predictions

+### Temporal Window Requirements
+- Short-horizon predictions (e.g., 10 minutes) require a history window.
+The service spreads `samples.ts` over the last hour to satisfy this window.
+If predictions are not available, endpoints return 200 with fallback values and the UI uses safe defaults.

 ### Architecture Compatibility
 KumoRFM currently supports: